CCCCCChen/say-LocalLLMVersion/README.md

 ## ✨ Features

 - 🎙️ **Browser-based Recording**: Record audio directly in your browser with a clean, intuitive interface
-- 🤖 **ML-Powered Transcription**: Convert speech to text using state-of-the-art machine learning, with support for both browser-based Whisper models and high-performance FunASR Docker services
+- 🤖 **ML-Powered Transcription**: Convert speech to text using state-of-the-art machine learning, running entirely in your browser
 - 📝 **Rich Text Editing**: Edit and format your transcribed text using a powerful rich text editor
 - 📊 **Audio Visualization**: See your audio waveforms in real-time while recording
 - 💾 **Local Storage**: All your notes are saved locally in your browser